 In the view of IEEE 802.11, enterprises, and in particular large enterprises like hospitals that exclusively occupy a civic address, have the ability to manage unlicensed spectrum on premises to achieve the quality of service they need.
 Multiple vendors offer tools that that enable network administrators to ensure that only authorized operations are permitted, and to continuously monitor the spectrum environment to assure quality of service.
 These tools are an obvious choice for institutions that want to utilize 802.11 commercial technologies in their networks.
-The existence of these tools raises the bar for AAMI’s proposal, and AAMI does not explain why its membership believes on-premisis spectrum management is not an option.
-Moreover, dedicating priority access to spectrum on behalf of some institutions comes at a very high cost to the larger 802.11 community, in that AAMI seeks a geolocational database or beaconing technology for all devices, in order to avoid what AAMI estimates is 0.5% of the geography that would constitute the exclusion zone.
-Neither a geolocational database or beaconing systems is used today in U-NII-2C, and IEEE 802.11 contends that the sharing issues with TDWR are resolvable without these mechanisms.
-In addition, it appears that the sharing issues with DSRC in U-NII-4 are most likely resolvable on the strength of the listen-before-talk technology already embedded in 802.11 radios, along with some form of DFS if necessary to detect federal radar systems.
+The existence of these tools raises the bar for AAMI’s proposal, and AAMI does not explain why its membership believes on-premises spectrum management is not an option.
+Moreover, dedicating priority access to spectrum on behalf of some institutions comes at a very high cost to the larger 802.11 community, in that AAMI seeks a geolocation database or beaconing technology for all devices, in order to avoid what AAMI estimates is 0.5% of the geography that would constitute the exclusion zone.
+Neither geolocation databases nor beaconing systems are used today in U-NII-2C, and IEEE 802.11 contends that the sharing issues with TDWR are resolvable without these mechanisms.
+In addition, it appears that the sharing issues with DSRC devices in the U-NII-4 band are may be resolvable on the strength of the listen-before-talk technology already embedded in 802.11 radios, along with some form of DFS if necessary to detect federal radar systems.

 World Radio Conference Preparation